getsentry/sentry-docs/src/collections/_documentation/server/installation/docker/index.md

 title: 'Installation with Docker'
 ---

-This guide will step you through setting up your own on-premise Sentry in [Docker](https://www.docker.com/).
+This guide will step you through setting up your own self-hosted version of Sentry in [Docker](https://www.docker.com/).

 ## Dependencies